Empress Zhen (Liao dynasty): As empress

 Emperor Taizong died in 947, and the Liao chieftains supported Yelü Ruan to succeed him (as Emperor Shizong).
 Sometime after becoming emperor, he created Lady Zhen empress.
 It was said that she was strict, intelligent, and elegant.
 She was said to govern his palace with proper principles, and did not just do so with her own personal desires.
 She participated in Emperor Shizong's decision-making processes, and had strategies on how to deal with Later Jin's successor states Later Han and Later Zhou, but her strategies were not implemented.
-She bore him his third son, Yelü Zhimo (耶律只沒).
+She gave birth to his third son, Yelü Zhimo (耶律只沒).
 In 950, for reasons lost to history, Emperor Shizong also created his oldest son Yelü Xian's mother Xiao Sagezhi as an empress, but Empress Zhen remained empress as well.

 In 951, Emperor Taizong's cousin Yelü Chage (耶律察割) mutinied and killed Emperor Shizong in a coup.
 Empress Zhen was also killed, probably on the same day, as Empress Xiao Sagezhi was specifically indicated to have been killed on the next day.
 After Yelü Xian became emperor in 969, he buried both Empresses Zhen and Xiao at Yiwulü Mountain, and built a temple dedicated to them.